 - Store the electrodes in a cool and dry place.
-Please make sure that they are not exposed to direct sunlight, as the adhesive film may suffer.
+Make sure that they are not exposed to direct sunlight, as the adhesive film can suffer from this.

 - Do not attempt to clean self-adhesive electrodes!
 The gel layer of the electrodes is water-based and dissolves on contact with water or alcohol

 You can find out more about this in our electrode pad guide.
 If you have any questions, our medical product advisors will be happy to help you.
 Simply write to us or call us on +49 7152 - 353 911 - 0.

 Clean the skin before each application!
 Residues of skin grease, creams or cosmetics can quickly ruin the adhesive surface of the electrodes.
 With the special contact and cleaning spray from axion, you can clean the skin very quickly.
 Simply spray on and wipe off.
 If you don't have a spray at hand, you can also use lukewarm water and a little soap.